 Corporate by day, a hippie carrying crystals and doing moon ceremonies by night.
 Why does it have to be one or the other?

 People are often surprised when they find out about some of my more ‘woo woo’ beliefs.
-It’s as if they can’t reconcile my corporate job and how I look on the outside, with the fact that I believe in things like psychics, universal guidance, numerology and karma.
+It’s as if they can’t reconcile my corporate job and how I look on the outside, with the fact that I enjoy reading up about the history of psychics, for example, universal guidance, numerology, and karma.

 I used to get overwhelmed with deadlines and suffer from insomnia because I’d be worried about a presentation or a task I had to finish.
 Nowadays I have a much stronger feeling that everything happens for a reason and I’m on the right path, even if it doesn’t feel like it.
 This greater level of reassurance means I’m calmer, better under pressure and don’t sweat the small stuff.

 Those who know me know how impatient I am.
 I plough through tasks at the speed of light and used to get frustrated when others couldn’t keep up or didn’t do things how I wanted them done.
 Yoga has taught me much more empathy for others and that everyone has different strengths.
 I’m also fascinated with the accuracy of numerology in explaining our personalities.
 The more I understand my team, the better I can manage and motivate them.